 Felix Kjellberg, the man behind this channel, is a 30-year-old comedian and philanthropist renowned for his Let’s Play videos.

-The channel was born in 2010, and experience substantial growth in the next few years.
+The channel was born in 2010 and experienced substantial growth in the next few years.
 His videos initially focused on gaming but have also branched out to comedy.
-PewDiePie has a whopping 105 million subscribers and raking in $13 million in annual income.
+PewDiePie has a whopping 105 million subscribers and is raking in $13 million in annual income.

 9. Dan TDM

 Daniel Middleton runs the YouTube channel Dan TDM (The DiamondMinecart).
 The channel focuses on gaming content, particularly Minecraft and Fortnite.
-His channel is recognized as one of the top YouTube channels in the UK and even won a number of Kids’ Choice Awards.
+His channel is recognized as one of the top YouTube channels in the UK and even won several Kids’ Choice Awards.

 Apart from his channel, Daniel also makes money from his New York Times Best Seller graphic novel and doing live tours around the world.
-Dan TDM currently has 23.3 million subscribers that earn him around $12 million annually.
+Dan TDM currently has 23.3 million subscribers.
+He earns around $12 million annually.

 10. VanossGaming